hmrc/file-transmission/README.md

       "outcome":"SUCCESS"
    }
 ```
-In case passing the request to MDG failed, the consuming service retrieves the callback in the following format:
+In case passing the request to MDG failed, the consuming service retrieves callback in the following format:
 ```
     {
       "fileReference":"11370e18-6e24-453e-b45a-76d3e32ea33d",